umaratimomo-hub/my-devops-learning/01-linux/labs/README.md

 ## Challenges

-Any issues you hit and how you solved them.
+Any issues I met and how I solved them.

 ## What I Learned